andy-k/omgbot/README.txt

 Ideas taken from this repository should be visibly attributed to Andy Kurnia.

+SPECIAL LICENSE

+Anyone acting for the Woogles.io platform is expressly permitted to use this project to integrate the functionality therein with the Woogles.io platform.
+This special license also covers the use of the other project that defines the Kurnia algorithms and data structures used by this project; together, both projects constitute the "upstream projects".

+Notwithstanding any competing licenses, any changes or improvements or adaptations to either project are to be made available for inclusion in the upstream projects without requiring any changes to the licenses of the upstream projects.
+For avoidance of doubt, all such contributed code are expressly not GPL/AGPL (despite Woogles.io platform being (A)GPL) as they are a derivative work of the upstream projects and not a derivative work of Woogles.io.

 INITIAL SETUP

 Put macondo.proto in src/.
 This file is in a different project.